Easy-to-make homemade crackers that taste exactly like white cheddar cheez-its!

 You only need a bit of cheese on each one to bring in the white cheddar flavor, if you overload them they won’t crisp up as easily and the cheese will melt right off in a molten puddle.
 Because the dough isn’t salted, a sprinkle of coarse salt and pepper on each one is important for making that cheesy flavor sing.

 If you told me five years ago I’d be making my own crackers someday I would have scoffed at you.
 I didn’t even know it was possible to make crackers from scratch without an industrial machine.
 Duh.
 My culinary prowess has grown by leaps and bounds since then.
 Can you tell how excited I am to have this recipe!
 My life will never be the same.
 I have my beloved cheez-its back along with endless possibilities for flavors.

 This uses a basic soda/saltine cracker recipe that you can add your own flavor twist to.
 I did make two other versions but these were the standouts.
-There was a salt and pepper version and a parmesan and tuscan herb version.
+There were a salt and pepper version and a Parmesan and Tuscan herb version.
 They didn’t stand a chance.
 I can’t say enough good things about them!